Arthroscopic Stabilization to Treat Shoulder Dislocations

 A shoulder is considered “unstable” when it dislocates frequently or slips partially out of the joint.
 This is a condition known as subluxation.
 The shoulder is a ‘ball and socket’ type joint made up by the head of the upper arm bone (humerus) and the shoulder blade cavity (glenoid).
-In an unstable or ‘loose’ shoulder, the head of the humerus slips in and out of the shoulder glenoid (ball slips in and out of the socket).
+In an unstable or ‘loose’ shoulder, the head of the humerus slips in and out of the shoulder glenoid (ball slips in and out of the socket), leading to a shoulder dislocation.
 This could be caused by injuries to a number of structures including the labrum, glenohumeral ligaments, joint capsule or rotator cuff.

 If the injury is a more severe case and if minimally-invasive arthroscopic surgery will not repair the condition, then arthroscopic stabilization surgery will most likely need to be performed.
 Arthroscopic stabilization surgery (surgical shoulder stabilization) can be performed through an arthroscopic procedure involving the reattachment of loose or torn ligaments to the joint with the use of special implants called suture anchors.
 These anchors are used to relocate, hold in place and tighten injured joints.
 Once they are in place and the patient has begun a rehabilitation process, the sutures will eventually disintegrate.